shreyanshk/boottorrent/docs/internals.rst

     | SliTaz kernel can unpack 'newc' type of initrd file.
 So, the env's out/torrents directory (containing torrent metadata + TUI configuration) is packed into a 'newc' archive which is then mounted by the kernel on client during its boot process without any additional software.
     | This new initrd is placed at out/dnsmasq/ph1/torrents.gz location.

-6. Write configuration for Transmission.
+6. Write configuration for Aria2.
-    | 'transmission' section of the 'config' and assets/tpls/transmission.json.tpl are send to Jinja2 to get final configuration file for Transmission which is then written to env's out/transmission/settings.json file.
+    | 'aria2' section of the 'config' and assets/tpls/aria2.conf.tpl are send to Jinja2 to get final configuration file for Aria2 which is then written to env's out/aria2/conf file.
+    | The torrents are listed in out/aria2/list file which is read by Aria2 to load the torrents.

 At this point, configuration for these components is present in the out/ directory and these processes are ready to be launched.
 Note: Opentracker doesn't require configuration file and its CLI is simple.
 So, it's not written.